We are located in Ellensburg, Washington.

 If you request current testing, we can coordinate with our vet.
 Costs are typically $150 for the vet visit plus WADDL fees.

-Our goats are raised on alfalfa hay, Purina Goat Chow, and a free-choice mineral buffet anchored by Purina Wind and Rain Goat Mineral.
+Our goats are raised on alfalfa hay, limited Purina Goat Chow, and a free-choice mineral buffet anchored by Purina Wind and Rain Goat Mineral.
 We suggest all buyers have alfalfa available free-choice during transition.

 All kids are raised on a coccidia and parasite prevention program emphasizing nutrition, mineral balance, and Bioworma for non-chemical worm control.
 Be prepared to contact a vet and treat for coccidia bloom if your goat experiences stress or diarrhea after moving.